siberr01/psykodentopat_exam/data/codebook_revision_notes.md

 * `intraOp_surgerySize`= `surgerySize`

 **Reason for change:**
-- The original names of the variables contained unessasary information
+- The original names of the variables contained unnecessary information

 ---

-## Removing collums
+## Removing columns
 * `1gender`
 * `month`
 * `year`